flatironinstitute/ccn-software-sfn-2025/docs/source/index.md

   (On Windows, replace `$(realpath ..)` with the path to the `ccn-software-sfn-2025` directory.)
 - We have noticed jupyter notebooks behaving a bit odd in Safari --- if you are running/editing jupyter in Safari and the behavior seems off (scrolling not smooth, lag between creation and display of cells), try a different browser.
 We've had better luck with Firefox or using the arrow keys to navigate between cells.
+- On **Windows + uv**: When running the setup script, if you run into an error like: `ImportError: DLL load failed while importing _jax: The specified module could not be found`, it is possible that `uv` is not solving the environment correctly with currently installed drivers.
+Try going through the installation with `miniforge` and `conda` instead.
 - On **Windows + conda**: if after installing conda the path are not correctly set, you may encounter this error message:
    ```
    conda : The term 'conda' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.